-Seven Most Common WordPress Errors
+Seven Most Common WordPress Errors You Might Run Into

-As a WordPress webmaster, nothing can ruin your day more than an unexpected error.
+As a WordPress webmaster, nothing can ruin your day more than an unexpected error. and yet, there is nothing unexpected when you run into one of these common WordPress errors.

 At its core, WordPress is a pretty stable platform that ensures these errors get minimized as much as possible.
 When an error does occur, however, it can be quite frustrating.